capedwarf/capedwarf-blue/README.md

 JBoss CapeDwarf
 ===============

-JBoss CapeDwarf Blue is JBoss' attempt to implement GoogleAppEngine API on top of JBoss' technology / frameworks / libraries.
+JBoss CapeDwarf Blue is JBoss' attempt to implement Google App Engine API on top of JBoss' technology / frameworks / libraries.
-This way making the GAE to JBossAS switch seamless.
+This way making the GAE to WildFly switch seamless.

 At JBoss.org
 ------------